streamingfast/firehose-docs/content/operators/concepts/data-flow.md

 ---

-We now have seen everything required to stream blocks using Firehose, from data acquisition to a consumable stream of blocks.
+We've now covered everything required to understand the `Firehose` data flow, from data acquisition to producing a consumable stream of blocks.